 #16 – Sell your ingredients

 If you’re using good ingredients, shout about it.
-Tell your customers what makes them special, how you select them, how you craft the recipes with them to make the best quality products.
+Tell your customers what makes them unique, how you select them, and how you craft the recipes with them to make the best quality products.

 #18 – Know your recipes!

 You should know what breads you’re going to bake from day one.
-You may start off with a limited range, but try not to start developing new recipes when you open.
-Do it before, either hire a unit or if necessary set up at home.
+You may start with a limited range, but try not to start developing new recipes when you open.

 Further reading to help your new bakery startup